Exploring Australia’s Red Centre: Uluru, Kata Tjuta Walks & Iconic Hikes

-We flew to the Red Centre and rented a motorhome in Alice Springs.
-Then began our unforgettable trip through the heart of Australia.
-Our route took us to the iconic Uluru (Ayers Rock), the striking domes of Kata Tjuta (Olgas), the breathtaking Kings Canyon, and the rugged beauty of both the West and East MacDonnell Ranges.
+We flew to Australia’s Red Centre and rented a motorhome in Alice Springs, beginning an unforgettable journey through the heart of the country.
+Along the way, we explored the iconic Uluru (Ayers Rock), the striking domes of Kata Tjuta (the Olgas), and the breathtaking landscapes of Kings Canyon.
+Hiking was a highlight of this trip, with memorable walks and scenic trails in both the West and East MacDonnell Ranges revealing the raw beauty of Australia’s outback.

 Uluru (Ayers Rock)